Trade Gold Trading

 These gold orders are meant to limit the sum of money which trader can lose: by exiting the trade if a specific price that's against the trade is reached.

-For example, one may open a buy trade and put a stop loss of 20 pips, if the price moves against the trader by 20 pips the stop-loss will be filled & the trade will be liquidated thereby limiting loss to 20 points (pips) - Stop-Loss Order Calculator Gold.
+For example, one may open a buy trade and put a stoploss order of 20 pips, if the price moves against the trader by 20 pips the stop-loss will be filled & the trade will be liquidated thereby limiting loss to 20 points (pips) - Stop-Loss Order Calculator Gold.

-Regardless of what you may be told by other traders, there's no question about if these stop losses should or shouldn't be used - stop losses should always be used.
+Regardless of what you may be told by other traders, there is no question about if these stop loss orders should or shouldn't be used - stop losses should always be used.

-One of the most complex things in gold trading is setting these stop losses - Stop Loss Order - Setting Stop Loss Order Formula.
+One of the most complex things in gold trading is setting these stoploss orders - Stop Loss Order - Setting Stop Loss Formula.
 Put the stop loss order too close to your entry price & you are liable to exit the trade due to random market volatility.
-Place the stop-loss too far away and if you are on the wrong side of the trend, then a small loss could turn into a large loss.
+Place the stop-loss too far away and if you are on the wrong side of the trend, then a small loss could turn in to a big loss.

 Skeptics will point out several disadvantages of these stop loss orders: that by placing them you're guaranteeing that, should your open trade transaction move in the wrong direction, you will end up selling at lower prices, not higher.

-Skeptics also will argue that in setting stop losses you are vulnerable to exit a xauusd trade just before the market moves in your favor.
-Most traders have had the experience of setting a these stoploss orders and then seeing price retrace to that stop-loss level, or just few points below it, and then go in direction of their original market trend analysis.
-What may have been a profitable gold trade transaction instead turns into a gold loss.
+Skeptics also will argue that in setting stop loss orders you are susceptible to exit a xauusd trade just before the market moves in your favor.
+Most traders have had the experience of setting a these stoploss orders and then seeing price retrace to that stop loss level, or just few points below it, and then go in direction of their original price trend analysis.
+What may have been a profitable gold trade transaction instead turns in to a gold loss.

-Unexpected gold economic news can come out of the blue & dramatically affect the price: this is why it's so important to have a stop-loss set for your open trade.
-It is best to cut gold trade losses early when a gold trade transaction is moving against you, it's better to cut your gold losses immediately rather than waiting for the loss to become a large one.
-Again, if you set your stoploss orders when you are entering a trade, then that's when you are most objective as a trader - Stop Loss Order.
+Unexpected gold economic news can come out of the blue & dramatically affect the price: this is why it is so crucial to have a stoploss set for your open trade transaction.
+It is best to cut gold trade losses early when a gold trade transaction is moving against you, it's better to cut your gold losses immediately rather than waiting for the loss to become a big one.
+Again, if you set your stoploss orders when you are entering a trade, then that's when you are most objective as a xauusd trader - Stop Loss.

 Professional money managers advice that you shouldn't lose more than 2 % of your gold account equity on one single gold trade.
 If you have $10,000 in gold capital, then that would mean the maximum loss you should set for any one gold trade is $200 dollars - StopLoss Order.